-He began his career at a remote wilderness lodge in Denali National Park and Preserve at the end of the fabled Denali Park Road in Kantishna, leading hikes and giving lectures on the ecology and wildlife of that region.
-Doug then spent the next decade leading small-group trips to Kantishna area lodges.
-He also began working as a naturalist aboard small expedition ships in 2009, and has traveled to farthest corners of the world, from Antarctica to the high Arctic and many points in between.
+He began his career at a remote wilderness lodge in Denali National Park and Preserve at the end of the 90-mile Denali Park Road in Kantishna, leading hikes and giving lectures on the ecology and wildlife of the region.
+He spent the next decade leading small-group trips to Kantishna-area lodges.
+He also began working as a naturalist aboard small expedition ships in 2009, and he has since traveled to farthest corners of the world, from Antarctica to the high Arctic and many points in between.

 Having studied many facets of the natural world, from general ecology to animal behavior, Doug has found a strong connection to the life of birds.
 He believes that birds tie together so many components of our world, making them perfect teaching tools.